BillyFrcs/SnakeLol/README.md

 - Press esc to pause the game.

+## Simple Docs

+Just for information, the main cpp file is SnakeGame.cpp is used to create and run the game.

 > Note: This game only available and running on Linux :)

 <i>© Billy Franscois</i>